eiri/dieci/README.md

 ## Summary

-This is an experimental permanent data block store with _write-once_ policy infuenced by Plain 9 [Venti](https://en.wikipedia.org/wiki/Venti) storage system.
+This is an experimental immutable binary store with _write-once_ policy infuenced by Plain 9 [Venti](https://en.wikipedia.org/wiki/Venti) storage system.

 ## Licence